 She explained preparing for Planning Board approval was not cheap since one must pay professionals.

 “Once I start doing that, I think he thought he (the landlord) had me hooked,” Russell said.
 “Every time I got the paper back, it was higher numbers.”

-The landlord said he forgot to add the basement, and the price was raised to $10,500 and then $14,000 a month in rent.
+When the landlord said he forgot to add the basement, the price was raised to $10,500.
+Then it was raised to $14,000 a month in rent.

 Russell asked for the right of the first offer, whereby if he tried to sell the building, she would have the right to make the first offer to buy it.

 “He wouldn’t even give me that.
 It was literally no skin off his back,” she said.
 “He required insane insurance premiums as if I was running a butane extraction operation.”